 Linn-Mar High School is a public high school in Marion.
-1,788 students attend Linn-Mar High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+1,788 children attend Linn-Mar High School and identify as White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
 14% of the 1,788 students here get reduced lunch prices.
 The student to teacher ratio at Linn-Mar High School is 17:1.
 Marion Home School is one of the nearest high schools.

 - Ceramics sculpture